Olympus E-M5 vs Sony A77 II

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Olympus OM-D E-M5 and Sony Alpha SLT-A77 II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the A77 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the E-M5 does not offer wifi capability.
+In contrast, the E-M5 does not provide wifi capability.

 Studio photographers will appreciate that the Sony A77 II (unlike the E-M5) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.